typo3-themes/themes/Documentation/Index.rst

 Add your own theme model to the repository
 ------------------------------------------

 You may create your own model for handling special usecases of themes.
-This way is possible to e.g. use templavoila_framework skins or similar stuff with themes by simulating the needed libs.
+This way it's possible to e.g. use templavoila_framework skins or similar stuff with themes by simulating the needed libs.

 You may find examples in the extension EXT:themes_adapter_templavoilaframework or in EXT:themes_adapter_wordpress.